 Moreover, profitability in the petrochemical industry is affected by the worldwide level of demand along with vigorous price competition which may intensify due to, among other things, new industry capacity.
-In general, weak economic conditions either in the United States, Europe or the rest of the world tend to reduce demand and put pressure on margins.
+In general, weak economic conditions reduce demand and put pressure on margins.
 It is not possible to predict accurately the supply and demand balances, market conditions and other factors that will affect industry operating margins in the future.

-New olefins capacity additions in Asia, the Middle East and North America, a number of which have been recently completed, may lead to periods of over-supply and lower profitability.
+New capacity additions, principally of olefins in North America, Asia and the Middle East, a number of which have been recently completed, may lead to periods of over-supply and lower profitability.
 As a result, our Olefins segment operating margins may be negatively impacted.